baintonw/PomodoroTimer/pomodoro/README.md

 This is a timer app designed to help organize and time daily work intervals.

 ### To Do
-- [ ] When a set ends, add a set to the session
+- [X] When an interval ends, add that interval to the session
-- [ ] When an interval ends, add that interval to the seession
+- [X] When a set ends, add a set to the session
 - [ ] Define the new interval/set dynamically based on what's in state